TrueScan Provides Laser Scanning Services for Historic Georgetown City Hall

-The City of Georgetown, Kentucky is undergoing a renovation of their historic City Hall building to upgrade their facilities, meet accessibility requirements and provide modern amenities for their employees.
+The City of Georgetown, Kentucky is undergoing a renovation of its historic City Hall building to upgrade its facilities, meet accessibility requirements, and provide modern amenities for its employees.
 Working with a building that was over 100 years old and had unreliable documentation drawings, the design team determined that 3D laser scanning was the best option to accurately document the existing structure.
 After consulting with several firms, the team decided TrueScan was the most qualified to perform the scanning work.

 Ultimately, TrueScan utilized both its experience documenting historic structures and its knowledge of surveying and complex geometries to help ensure the project was a success.
 Due to the unreliable documentation and age of the building, scanning was necessary for this renovation project.
 The TrueScan team was able to bring an understanding of the existing historic facility to the design team that would not have been achievable by typical field documentation practices.